mbodm/wingetupd/README.md

 - This means: All you have to do, is to edit the package-file and insert the ID´s of your installed _WinGet_ packages there.
 When starting _wingetupd.exe_ it will try to update all that packages.

 ### Requirements
 - There are not really any special requirements.
-It´s just a commandline .exe file.
+It´s just a typical commandline _.exe_ file.
 Just download the newest release, from the _Releases_ page (https://github.com/MBODM/wingetupd/releases).
 All the releases are compiled for x64, assuming you have some 64-bit Windows version (which is rather likely).

 ### Additional notes
 - The tool is written in C# using .NET 6 and Visual Studio 2022.